 All works published by punctum books are licensed under a Creative Commons BY-NC-SA 4.0 International License.
-To view a copy of this license, go HERE.
 We are also open to authors choosing their own Creative Commons license or other form of Copyleft licensing.

-Regarding the Costs of Publishing Your Book // punctum is one of the very few Open Access (OA) presses in the world that does not charge what are known as Book Processing Charges, because we feel they are inherently anti-democratic and exacerbate the historic inequities of academic publishing, yet they are fast becoming the standard protocol for Open Access publishing.
-If you are curious to know more about this, as well as about how much it costs to create an academic book, see Frances Pinter, “Why Book Processing Charges (BPCs) Vary So Much.” punctum operates largely without any external (public or private) economic support, although we are currently in a pilot partnership with UC-Santa Barbara (UCSB) Library around Open Access Books in the Humanities and Social Sciences, and they are lending us critical technical and staffing support.
-But if any of our authors are situated at universities in countries where funds have been made available (such as in the UK, through Research England, or in the US, where university funds for OA publication are increasingly being allocated in varying degrees), we do ask that authors at least inquire through their own channels if any funds are available to help defray the cost of producing an Open Access title with punctum.
-With the advent of “Plan S” in Europe, which many university systems in the US may benefit from, more and more funding is going to be allocated for the support of open publications.
-Authors who have access to support for OA publications help us to publish even more books than we normally would be able to, and on behalf of authors who have no access to any funding whatsoever.
-These charges are typically tailored to the editing and design requirements of a given project, but usually fall anywhere between $3,500 and $5,000 per book (in other words, these charges do not have a profit margin built in, as they often do with commercial academic publishers and even university presses who increasingly have to justify their bottom line — we follow the lead of ubiquity press in this matter).
-Again, Book Processing Charges are not a requirement and we never even raise the issue until after we have made a decision to publish any given manuscript — our decision to publish your book is solely based on the merits of your ideas and writing, and if a project excites us and is well executed and given a thumbs-up during our review process, we are going to publish it no matter what.
+Regarding the Costs of Publishing Your Book // punctum is one of the very few Open Access (OA) presses in the world that does not charge what are known as Book Processing Charges (BPCs), because we feel they are inherently anti-democratic and exacerbate the historic inequities of academic publishing, yet they are fast becoming the standard protocol for an increasingly capitalized and neoliberal Open Access publishing.
+If you are curious to know more about how much it costs to create an academic book and the wide variations of BPCs, see Frances Pinter, “Why Book Processing Charges (BPCs) Vary So Much.” punctum’s operations are funded by research libraries and we also have a working partnership with UC Santa Barbara (UCSB) Library.
+Authors who have access to financial support for open access books, from whatever channel, help us to publish even more books than we normally would be able to, and on behalf of authors who have no access to any funding whatsoever.
+One of the best things that our authors can do, however, is to bring our Supporting Library Membership Program to the attention of Scholarly Communications librarians and Acquisitions librarians at their universities, and tell them you’re a punctum author and would like to see us supported by your library.
+Most of our funding comes from university libraries and very book we publish is a gift from them.
+Most importantly, fees will never be charged to authors and editors and will never be a requirement for publication, now and in the future, and we will never even raise the issue of possible funding sources, until after we have made a decision to publish any given manuscript — our decision to publish any authors’ or editors’ work is solely based on the merits of the ideas and writing, and if a project excites us and is well executed and given a thumbs-up during our review process, we are going to publish it no matter what.